 AG recipients may also have the option to reside in an AFC home.
 AFC provides room and board, supervision and special services to an adult who has a physical, intellectual, or mental health condition.
 An AFC Program must be authorized by the board of the local department of social services.
 Not all LDSS offer Adult Foster Care.
 The adult must be assessed to meet at least residential living level of care.
 AFC homes must be approved by the LDSS and approved providers may only accept up to three AFC residents.
 All placements must be authorized by the local Adult Services worker and regular monitoring of the provider, the home and the individual residing in the home is required.
 Currently 20 LDSS have been authorized by their local boards to offer adult foster care.
-Within these 20 LDSS there are 72 AFC providers who are providing AFC services to 66 adults.
+Approximately 87 adults received AFC services in SFY 2012.